 FURTHER DIAGNOSTIC TESTS AND PROCEDURES

-The following tests may be helpful in understanding what is happening (or not happening) and may be helpful in selecting future therapy.
-Specific testing is almost always “up to the patient” depending on their own personal perspective and goals for future treatment.
+The following tests may be helpful in understanding what is happening (or not happening) and may be helpful in determining future therapy.

 - Penile Color Flow Doppler Evaluation – evaluates penile anatomy and blood flow